-- A districtwide assessment is required to be given at designated times in identified grade levels and identified middle and high school courses. - In middle and high school courses for which there are districtwide assessments, selected assessments may be calculated as 10 percent of the marking period.
+A districtwide assessment is required to be given at designated times in identified grade levels and identified middle and high school courses.

 Reporting Student Progress

 Teachers will provide students and parents/guardians with information about achievement throughout the marking period.
 This feedback may take several forms, including the following: